 In one word: equipment.

-Gyms are closed right now and although in-home sessions are possible, fitness equipment can be a limitation.
-Even so, when the smoke finally clears, I predict that most personal trainers will operate out-of-home gyms and/or small boutique fitness studios.
+Gyms are closed right now, and although in-home sessions are possible, fitness equipment can be a limitation.
+Even so, when the smoke finally clears, I predict that most personal trainers will operate out of home gyms and/or small boutique fitness studios.
 Unfortunately, I think the large commercial gyms are going to have a hard time recovering from all this.

 A Trip Down Memory Lane

-Near the beginning of my career, a client once told me to keep the business small.
 “Don’t go too big,” he said.
 “Work out of home.
 Clients will appreciate the attention, convenience, and privacy, and you won’t have to deal with huge overhead, employees, traffic, and so on.
 Trust me, a lot less stress and a lot more happiness… and you can make a great living if you do it right!”

 It’s funny because the other day, I was cleaning out my office and found the following photos that were taken about 25 years ago, right around the time that client spoke those words to me.
 It was my first home studio.
 Boy, how things have changed since!